 We have found ourselves energised by the four days, by our interactions with a global community, by braving and experimenting much further with the integration of the arts with social science.
 In temporarily reorganising ourselves in service of that community we have also learned a huge amount about ourselves and the place the Tavistock Institute has in going forward to address some of the questions we set out for ourselves going forward in the next 70 years.

-Over the next month or so we will be uploading recordings, reports, photographs and other outputs from each event onto its relevant page on the festival website.
-These will include recordings from the centrepiece symposium ‘In the Shadow and Light of the Archive’.
+We have uploaded a number of recordings, reports, photographs and other outputs from each event onto its relevant page on the festival website.
+These include video recordings from the centrepiece symposium ‘In the Shadow and Light of the Archive’.